ExpenseIn's Ad Hoc module allows you to configure approval flows at three different levels:

 ExpenseIn does not limit how many stages or levels you can create within an approval flow and you can use the available approval conditions to control when an expense needs to go to each level.

-By default, the condition is Always, but you can trigger stages based on expense amount, policy exceptions, and whether or not the expense is reimbursable, reconcilable, or billable.
-The expense must pass through all required stages before it's approved.
+By default, the condition for an approval stage is set to 'Always', but you can trigger stages based on expense amount, policy exceptions, and whether or not the expense is reimbursable, reconcilable, or billable.

 When will an expense skip approval?